Greenwich, CT

 Web Stings

-Greenwich is a town of 62,000 in southwestern Connecticut and a suburb of New York City.
+Greenwich is a town of under 64,000 residents located in southwestern Connecticut and is a suburb of New York City.
 The Greenwich Police Department works with Stamford police and other nearby agencies to conduct prostitution operations, including reverse stings.
-In 2011, undercover officers posted decoy online ads to attract johns.
-Those arrested had their photos, names and other identifying information reported in the media.
-In 2017, police arrested two employees of a Greenwich massage parlor and a customer after raiding the business.
+In 2011, undercover officers conducted a web-based reverse sting in which they posted decoy online ads to attract sex buyers.
+Those arrested had their photos, names, and other identifying information reported in the media.
+In 2017, police arrested two employees of a Greenwich massage parlor and a sex buyer after raiding the business.
 Police started investigating the massage parlor on Greenwich Ave. after receiving complaints about prostitution and searched the premises.
-One customer told police he found the business online and agreed to pay for a massage and to have sexual contact with a masseuse, and was charged with patronizing a prostitute.
+One man told police he found the business online and agreed to pay for a massage and to have sexual contact with a masseuse, and was charged with patronizing a prostitute.
 Police also notified the Greenwich Board of Health.

 Key Partners